C5 GUI: slow to close

 If you now decide to quit the C5 GUI by selecting "quit" from the "file" menu, it takes several minutes to close the window (blocking the cursor as a coloured wheel on MacOSX).

-#1 Updated by John Abbott almost 3 years ago
+#1 Updated by John Abbott about 3 years ago

 - Priority changed from Normal to Low